arc42/docs.arc42.org-site/_pages/section-10.md

 <div class="arc42-help" markdown="1">

 ### Content
-The quality tree (as defined in ATAM – Architecture Tradeoff Analysis Method) with quality/evaluation scenarios as leafs.
+The quality tree (as defined in ATAM – Architecture Tradeoff Analysis Method) with quality/evaluation scenarios as leaves.

 ### Motivation
 The tree structure with priorities provides an overview for a sometimes large number of quality requirements.